 It’s possible that stock market returns will be even more concentrated in the future as the internet and globalisation creates dominant winner-takes-all companies who benefit from network effects.
 An example being the FANGs (Facebook, Amazon, Netflix, Google), as their businesses grow they become more useful to customers.

 So, finding great companies is the answer?
 The problem is, great investments are rare and hard to find.
 Even if we are able find a potential superstock, we should expect high volatility.
-The share price of Amazon, one of the newer companies on the above has fallen at least 20% from peak to trough in 17 of its 22 years on t he public market.
-It’s a great investment but it took tremendous discipline or blind faith to hold on during the falls below.
+The share price of Amazon, one of the newer companies included in the above graph has fallen at least 20% from its highest share price (peak) to its share lowest price (trough) in 17 of its 22 years on the public market.
+It’s a great investment but it took tremendous discipline or blind faith to hold on during the falls (as shown below).

 Source Amazon’s IPO at 20: That Amazing Return You Didn’t Earn, The Wall Street Journal, 14 May 2017